ausgerechnet/cwb-ccc/README.md

 **Installation from source**:  You can also clone the source from [github](https://github.com/ausgerechnet/cwb-ccc), `cd` in the respective folder, and e.g. build your own wheel:
 ```
 python3 -m pip install -U pip setuptools wheel twine
-python3 -m pip install -r requirements.txt
 python3 -m pip install -r requirements-dev.txt
 python3 -m cython -2 ccc/cl.pyx
 python3 setup.py bdist_wheel
 ```

-In all cases, we recommend installing dependencies in a [virtual environment](https://docs.python.org/3/library/venv.html) to avoid conflicts with other installs on your machine.

 ## Quickstart ##